 About

 An Accessory Dwelling Unit is a small, independent living space built on the same lot as a main home.
-It can be added to properties with single-family or two-family houses.
+Examples of ADUs include small, detached cottages, garage apartments, townhome basement units, and in-law suites.

 Overview